HackTheBox — Responder

 http://unika.htb/index.php?page=french.html

 LFI confirmed.
-We can read arbitrary files on the system.
-The web root is at C:\xampp\htdocs\, which we can verify by reading index.php itself.
-Now the question is: how do we turn file read into code execution?
+The server is happily reading arbitrary files off the filesystem.
+I also confirmed the XAMPP root at C:\xampp\htdocs\index.php to orient myself.
+Now the question was: how do we turn file read into code execution?

 Foothold